Harsha220705/Newrepo/README.md

-# New project
+# demo
-this was created from status
+this is just created to see demo how git github works

 # INFO
 This was created by Harsha HS